 1. The consumer NF (SCP included) or other entities subscribes to or sends a request to NWDAF for the signalling storm analytics using either Nnwdaf_AnalyticsSubscription_Subscribe or Nnwdaf_AnalyticsInfo_Request service operation.
 The request additionally includes thresholds such as confidence level and accuracy of detection:

-- The Analytics ID is set to "Signalling Storm analytics".
+- The Analytics ID is set to "Signalling Storm" analytics.
 The target for analytics reporting is set to be any NF/SCP or any UE.
 Analytic filters may be provided as shown in clause 6.22.1.

 - The consumer NF can request statistics or/and predictions for a given Analytics target period.

-- The consumer NF may also subscribe to "NF load analytics" as depicted in clause 6.5 and trigger the signalling storm analytics based on output of the NF load analytics, e.g. CPU usage is over 80%.
+- The consumer NF may also subscribe to "NF load information" analytics as depicted in clause 6.5 and trigger the signalling storm analytics based on output of the NF load analytics, e.g. CPU usage is over 80%.

 - The consumer NF may also subscribe to "Abnormal behaviour" analytics as depicted in clause 6.7.5 and trigger the signalling storm analytics based on the suspicion of DDoS attack.